why Seanergy Maritime Holdings Corp. [SHIP] is a Good Choice for Investors After New Price Target of $1.88

 Seanergy Maritime Holdings Corp.
-[NASDAQ: SHIP] traded at a high on 05/04/22, posting a 6.48 gain after which it closed the day’ session at $1.15.
+[NASDAQ: SHIP] stock went on an upward path that rose over 3.77% on Wednesday, amounting to a one-week price decrease of less than -4.35%.
 The company report on April 1, 2022 that Seanergy Maritime Announces Availability of its 2021 Annual Report on Form 20-F.

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.